 A dainty and truly unique piece of jewellery with real heritage!
 The 5x3mm nugget sits securely on the pendant panel, which measures 18x7mm, including the bail.
 Measurements are approximate.

 Hallmarked with our 'ALBA' gold stamp.
-Pendant is finished with a complimentary 18" gold plated snake chain and is presented in a quality Two Skies presentation box, ready for gifting or for snaffling away for yourself!
+Pendant is finished with a complimentary 18" gold plated snake chain and is presented in a quality Two Skies presentation box, with a 'Scottish Gold' information card, ready for gifting or for snaffling away for yourself!

 Scottish Gold Sterling Silver Pendant